jdevfullstack/java-coding-problems/README.md

 https://www.journaldev.com/370/java-programming-interview-questions

-I don't know about the specific licensed the author used but I'm still including his link for his copyright.
+I don't know about the specific license the author used but I'm still including his link for his copyright.

 When you copy my work, include the author's link